Lapanti/g2tbl/README.md

     * Get the id of the list as per this [guide](https://developers.trello.com/get-started/start-building#create)
 * [Gmail](https://mail.google.com/)
     * Have a Google account
-    * Create a project on [Google Developer Console](https://console.developers.google.com)
-    * Get auth credentials for your google account from [here](https://console.developers.google.com/apis/credentials)
+    * Enable 2-factor authentication on your google account if not already done
-    * Create a topic for your project [here](https://console.cloud.google.com/cloudpubsub/topicList)
-    * Add `serviceAccount:gmail-api-push@system.gserviceaccount.com` as a Pub/sub-publisher to the topic
+    * Create an app password [here](https://support.google.com/accounts/answer/185833?hl=en)

 ## <a name="setup">Setup</a>
 1. [Copy the repo](https://help.github.com/articles/duplicating-a-repository/)